La Hougue Bie: Chapels and Prince's Tower

 Atop the mound are two medieval chapels, one from the 12th Century and the other from the 16th Century.
 This building complex has been altered a great deal through its history – including being engulfed for a period by the Prince’s Tower.
 Construction of this tower was started in 1792 by Philippe d'Auvergne, who justified the work by erecting a signal station on the tower as the hub of an island-wide communication system.
 The building was demolished in 1924.

 Second World War

-During the Second World War, it was used as a key lookout point, and an underground command bunker was built in the mound and adjacent.
+During the Second World War, it was used as a key lookout point, and an underground command bunker was built in the mound and the adjacent area.
 This structure is open to the public, and houses an exhibition commemorating the workers from across Europe forced to build defences in Jersey during the German occupation.

 Museum

-The site, which is managed by Jersey Heritage, also houses the island's Archeology and Geology Museum.
-In that section, there is a display dedicated to the Jersey Mummy.
+The site, which is managed by Jersey Heritage, also houses the island's brand new archeology exhibit about the Grouville Hoard – Unearthing Le Câtillon II – the world's largest Celtic coin hoard.
+Visitors can explore what might have led people to bury a hoard of 70,000 coins and jewellery in Jersey 2,000 years ago.